 About Me

-I am a postdoctoral associate in Information Science at CU Boulder researching identity representations in technical infrastructures.
-I just recently graduted with my PhD in Information Science at CU Boulder, where I was supported by a Microsoft Research PhD Fellowship.
+Previously, I was a postdoctoral associate in Information Science at CU Boulder researching identity representations in technical infrastructures.
+I graduted with my PhD in Information Science at CU Boulder, where I was supported by a Microsoft Research PhD Fellowship.
 I was advised by Jed Brubaker in the Identity Lab.
+I have conducted consulting work with Twitch's policy team and Microsoft's Responsible AI.
+I have also interned with Google's Ethical AI team and Meta's Community Integrity team.

-Broadly, I am interested in identity theory, infrastructure studies, AI ethics, and digital identity.
+Broadly, I am interested in AI ethics and responsible AI, data curation, identity theory, infrastructure studies, and digital identity.
 I focus primarily on machine learning infrastructures that operationalize human identity characteristics, like gender and race.
 In particular, I explore the real-world implications of machine learning for those with historically marginalized identities.

 PDFs of my work can be found on my Research page.
 Non-publication specific projects can be found under the Projects tab.
 This includes the HCI Gender Guidelines and my Prelim Reading List documentation.